Low End Mac Reader Specials

 When I was in high school, the poets, pot heads, and chess players were generally despised.
 From what I read, things haven't changed much.
 At best, these students are ignored by the jocks and the in crowd; at worst, they are tormented.

-In a society trying to teach tolerance, the very place we most strive to teach it seems to also be the place it is least understood.
-Some people simply aren't insiders - never will be, and often don't want to be.
+In a society trying to teach tolerance, the very place we most strive to teach it seems to also be the place where it is least understood.
+Some people simply aren’t insiders – never will be, and often don’t want to be.
 They are unique individuals who choose to question the norm, not conform to it.

 "And: freedom.
 Why does the First Amendment end at the school door, when many kids, especially geeks, have spent much of their lives in the freest part of American culture - the Internet?
 Online, people can speak about anything: dump on God, talk about sex, flame pundits, express themselves politically and rebelliously.
 In school, no one can."

-Yet despite all the freedom on the internet, it isn't a hotbed of anarchy.
+Yet despite all the freedom on the Internet, it isn’t a hotbed of anarchy.
 Instead, internet users find or create their own support groups, a place where they will be accepted.
-The internet is filled with virtual communities for computer geeks, Goths, and all the other types who don't fit in with the masses.
+The Internet is filled with virtual communities for computer geeks, Goths, and all the other types who don’t fit in with the masses.

 Why don't schools provide forums for these students to meet and discuss the issues?
 Instead, they condemn what they often don't even try to understand.